 Students who plan to use their disability-related accommodations to take tests at the ASAC must submit requests using our online form at least seven days before the date the test will be taken at the ASAC.

 The deadline for final exam requests is different and will be communicated by email to students each semester.

 For more information about using the online request form or taking tests at the ASAC, visit the Testing Accommodations page.

-Students interested in exploring AT should check out our Assistive Technology page.
-You can also make an appointment with our AT Specialist to consult about whether or not AT may be helpful for you.
+Students can learn more about Assistive Technology here.
+You can also make an appointment with our AT Manager to consult about whether or not AT may be helpful for you.

 If you have been approved to receive alternative text materials, please submit your requests using the online form below.
 It is important to request your text at least three weeks before the semester begins or as soon as possible thereafter so you can begin your coursework on time.

 - When purchasing a textbook, check to see if there is an electronic version available. -

 - Provide your request as soon as possible. -